Amin-MAG/My-Notes/Golang/Goroutines.md

 fmt.Println(<-c)
 ```

-It should be in another goroutine although.
+Although, It should be in another goroutine.

 ```go
 // This causes error